Having a passion for your cause is important, but remember that a nonprofit is essentially a business and you need to be realistic in starting one.

 Nonprofits are heavily regulated, both by the states in which they reside and by the federal government.
 Regulation is needed to make sure that donors are protected from fraud, and that nonprofits continue to serve the public good.
 Just because you are "nonprofit" doesn't mean that you can't get into some serious trouble.

 Good record keeping is a must, and nonprofits have some reporting requirements that are special to them.
 Start with good records and you are less likely to run into problems later.
+Manage risk with safe procedures and good insurance.

 Fundraising is a sophisticated, complex, and competitive endeavor.
 But it is unavoidable for a nonprofit.
 Don't make the mistake of thinking that all you need is a bake sale or a fancy dinner to raise the money you'll need to properly fund your organization.